 Thanks for your interest in WordRake’s clear and concise editing software for legal professionals.
 We’re available to demonstrate WordRake for your law firm, law school, or management team, and discuss workflow integrations and use cases.
 To request a quote, get technical information, or to set up a pilot or demo for your firm, please contact email@example.com.

-Ivy B. Grey is the Vice President of Strategy and Business Development for WordRake.
-Prior to joining the WordRake team, she practiced bankruptcy law for ten years.
+Ivy B. Grey is the Chief Strategy & Growth Officer for WordRake.
+Before joining the WordRake team, she practiced bankruptcy law for ten years.
 During her decade of legal practice, Ivy was named a Rising Star in the New York Metro Area for five consecutive years, and her significant representations included American Airlines, Columbia House, Kodak, and Dewey & LeBoeuf.

 Since joining the legal tech world, Ivy has become known for her work on technology competence, ethics, and innovation.
 She has a unique blend of skills and an outstanding ability to synthesize technical, business, and legal information into practical advice and actionable plans.
 In 2020, Ivy was recognized as an Influential Woman in Legal Tech by ILTA.
 She has also been recognized as a Fastcase 50 Honoree and included in the Women of Legal Tech list by the ABA Legal Technology Resource Center.